bahaidev/textbrowser/README.md

     to be available without flags: Switch to imports over script tags and functions passing main functions as arguments
     1. Apply <https://www.gnu.org/software/librejs/free-your-javascript.html> labels
         to provide machine-automated detection of licenses.
+(Adapt [LibreJS](https://www.gnu.org/software/librejs/) to work with WebExtensions, to support `<link>` in addition to visible links, and, if it is not already, make blocking of sites without open source code optional but notify one by icon so that one might know that a page is using (or not using) open source.)

 1. Fix sometime obscuring of headings
 1. Avoid setting inputs to empty string on load (prevents using back button